-Anyway, when looking at difference in payment, we’d be talking about $27 per month if you opted for the lower 2.99% rate.
+Anyway, back to our mortgage example, when looking at difference in payment, we’d be talking about $27 per month if you opted for the lower 2.99% rate while paying two points.

-When You Break Even Determines If It’s Worth It
+When You Break Even Determines If Points Are Worth It

 Not as awesome as it looked, eh.
 And guess what?
 You just paid $2,000 upfront, out-of-pocket for that $27 monthly discount.